How to Restrict URL Access in NGINX

 How to Restrict Access to URL in NGINX

+For our purpose, we will use Deny directive that is already available in every NGINX server configuration by default.
 Here are the steps to restrict access to URL in NGINX.

 1. Open NGINX configuration file